emmeowzing/dynamic-continuation-orb/README.md

 This orb is based on a [published example](https://github.com/circle-makotom/circle-advanced-setup-workflow) of advanced configuration with continuations from CircleCI.

-The orb's intended use is to aid in the simplification of the default `.circleci/config.yml` by allowing users to add additional configs under `.circleci` matching top-level directories that run only when the code therein contains actual changes.
+The orb's intended use is to aid in simplifying default `.circleci/config.yml` files by allowing users to add additional configs under `.circleci/` matching top-level directory names that run only when the code therein changes.
 This approach offers engineers reduced pipeline execution time, and by extension, reduced CI costs.

 ### How it works

-You'll need to add this orb, as well as a `continue` job to your workflow (likely appended to the end), and the `setup` keyword, such as
+You'll need to add this orb, as well as a `continue` job, to your workflow (likely appended to the end), and the `setup` keyword, such as

 ```
 setup: true

 orbs:
-  dynamic: bjd2385/dynamic-continuation@3.0.0
+  dynamic: bjd2385/dynamic-continuation@<version>

 workflows:
   on-commit: